Kerri0581/Hello-world/README.md

 <h3> Skills Required </h3>
-  <p> Software Developers need to have knowledge of programming languages, life cycle of softwarde development, operating systems, hardware and technical skills and other computer related teminologies.
+  <p> As outlined on www.urban pro.com , software Developers need to have knowledge of programming languages, life cycle of softwarde development, operating systems, hardware and technical skills and other computer related teminologies.
 There are companies that use different programming languages for developing software so possessing knowledge of this is an advantage.
 Any software developer would need know the latest trends and possess the skills to keep them competitive in the IT market. </p>
   <p> Every developer must have exceptional problem solving skills as this is their primary duty.
 The coding that is done in software development proivdes the solution to any problem.
 The best way to learn is under the direction of experienced developers either face to face or via online forums.</p>
   <p> Business skills are almost mandatory, many skilled developers can develop a sofware application but lack the insight behind its significance.
-Any manufactured product always has the need of the client and the business, so understanding them is an excellent advantage for them and the company.</p>
+Any manufactured product always has the needs of the client and the business at the crust of their project, so understanding them is an excellent advantage for them and any prospective employer.</p>